austinsaccounts/earth-year-calculator/readme.md

 # Project Title
 Earth Year Calculator

+## Description
 this program will calculate your age based on the solar years of various planets (A Mercury year is .24 earthYears, approx 87.6 earth days) (A Venus year is .62 Earth years, approx 226.3  earth days) (A Mars year is 1.88 Earth years approx 686.2  earth days) (A Jupiter year is 11.86 Earth years, aprrox 4328.9  earth days)

-## Getting Started
+## Getting Started and Prerequisites

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 As it appears you have already downloaded, check that you have the proper prereqs.

-### Prerequisites
-you will need npm node, a clone and a terminal as well as a chrome browser2.0 or higher
+You will need npm node, a clone and a terminal as well as a chrome browser2.0 or higher

 ### Installing

 ```
 cd ~
 $ git clone https://github.com/austinsaccounts/earth-year-calculator.git
 $ cd earth-year-calculator
 $ npm Install
 $ npm run test

 ```

 ## Running the tests